AlirezaAghaee1996/vanta-api/README.md

 ## Overview

-The **ApexAPI** class processes incoming query parameters and progressively builds an aggregation pipeline.
+The **VantaApi** class processes incoming query parameters and progressively builds an aggregation pipeline.
 The package supports:

 - **Advanced filtering, sorting, and field selection.**
 - **Pagination with defaults** (defaults to page 1 and limit 10 if not provided), with the maximum limit based on the user's role.